Independent Children's Lawyer

-Department of Communities (Child Safety Services) is the organisation that investigates reports of harm or suspected child abuse against any child under 18.
+Department of Child Safety, Seniors and Disability Services is the organisation that investigates reports of harm or suspected child abuse against any child under 18.
 They investigate complaints and may provide ongoing services to the child or any person that cares for the child.

 Family Relationship Centres provide information, referrals, dispute resolution and advice on parenting after separation.

-Family Court deals with family law cases.
+Federal Circuit and Family Court of Australia deals with family law cases.
 Court forms and information on family court processes are accessible from their website.

 Disclaimer: This content is for general purposes only and not legal advice.
 If you have a legal problem, please contact us or speak to a lawyer.
 View our full disclaimer.